GreenSlayderX/sm63mods/annoyingpack.md

 # Annoying Package
 ### Features
 - Advertisments that pop up on your screen and cannot be closed!
 - Lagback!
-Mario will occasionally teleport behind, where he was some time ago!
+Mario will occasionally & randomly teleport behind to where he was some time ago!
 ### Usage
 1. Load in this code in the level title using a text editor (Notepad, Wordpad, Word Document): `code is here`
 2. To use all the features at default settings, write `//ANNOY:ALL` in a sign.
 Mario will lagback, get advertisments posted on the screen, <more>.